-For any donut shop, you’ll need fryers and preferably a gas supply to the building.
+For any donut shop, you’ll need deep fryers and preferably a gas supply to the building.
 You may also need a commercial oven and some other specialty pieces of equipment.
 The exact items you’ll need may vary depending on your specialty items.

 Develop Your Menu